anoobsa/Snake-Game/README.md

 # SNAKE-GAME
 How to run?

-Step 1: Download the entire code.
+1. Download the entire code.
-Step 2: Use pycharm or visual studio code to open these files.
+2. Use pycharm or visual studio code to open these files.
-Step 3: Run the main file to run the program.
+3. Run the main file to run the program.

 How to control the snake?

-Use arrow keys to control the snake.
+ Use arrow keys to control the snake:

   1. ↑ -Move Upwards
   2. ↓ -Move Downwards
   3. → -Move Rightwards
   4. ← -Move Leftwards

 Note: